 You can claim your expenses in any of the following situations:

-- You paid fees (including any related accounting fees) for advice or assistance to respond to us when we reviewed your income, deductions, or credits for a year or to object to or appeal an assessment or decision under the Income Tax Act, the Unemployment Insurance Act, the Employment Insurance Act, the Canada Pension Plan, or the Quebec Pension Plan.
+- You paid fees (including any related accounting fees) for advice or assistance to respond to us when we reviewed your income, deductions, or credits for a year or to object to or appeal an assessment or decision under the Income Tax Act, the Employment Insurance Act, the Canada Pension Plan, or the Quebec Pension Plan.

 If you pay support, you cannot claim legal costs incurred to establish, negotiate, or contest the amount of support payments.

 You must reduce your claim by any award or reimbursements you received for these expenses.
 If you are awarded the cost of your deductible legal fees in a future year, include that amount in your income for that year.

-For more information about other legal fees you may be able to deduct, see Interpretation Bulletin IT-99, Legal and Accounting Fees.
+For more information about other legal fees you may deduct, see Interpretation Bulletin IT-99, Legal and Accounting Fees.